College of Policing: History

 As soon as Parliamentary time allows, the College of Policing will be established as a statutory body, independent of government.
 While the necessary legislation is prepared, the college has been established as a company limited by guarantee.

-The college officially launched on 4 February 2013 with former chief constable of Hampshire, Alex Marshall as chief executive officer and Deputy Chief Constable of Avon and Somerset Police Rob Beckley as chief operating officer.
+The college officially launched in December 2012, with former chief constable of Hampshire, Alex Marshall, as chief executive officer and Deputy Chief Constable of Avon and Somerset Police Rob Beckley as chief operating officer.
 Beckley moved from Avon and Somerset to the Metropolitan Police and Home Office in 2016, whilst Marshall retired from policing in September 2017.

 In 2018, Marshall was replaced by Mike Cunningham, former chief constable of Staffordshire Police and a HM Inspector of Constabulary.

 In 2021, Cunningham was replaced by Andy Marsh, the former chief constable of Hampshire and Avon and Somerset.

 Authorised Professional Practice

 The college produces guidance for officers known as Authorised Professional Practice (APP).
 This covers topics such as firearms, stop and search, covert policing and investigations.

 APP is subject to continual review and update.
 In the first quarter of 2022, for example, there were 46 updates made to 20 individual APP categories.